The Emergency Stop Game

 The game that became a story

-JustPark are the AirBnB of car parking – if you’ve got a spare parking space, you can rent it out to drivers via the JustPark platform.
+JustPark are like the AirBnB of car parking – if you’ve got a spare parking space, you can rent it out to drivers via the JustPark platform.

 One day, while thinking about content for drivers, my colleague Matt Round wondered, ‘Would you still pass your driving test if you sat it today?’